-Coronavirus aside, there is a wider issue at work here.
-Put simply, a lot of folks really don’t like management here.
+Coronavirus aside, there is a wider issue at work here: a lot of folks really don’t like management.
 If you share that view, then focusing on debt reduction and dividends makes sense.
 I say that because I’m assuming you would not trust them to do anything else with your money!
 Regardless of that, my view for some time now has been that the stock is so cheap that this strategy can yield good long-term investment returns.
 Indeed, I have made the same argument countless times now for this ticker.

-To pin some more numbers on all of this let’s just think about the debt load.
-In gross terms, it stood at circa $164,000m at the end of last quarter.
+To pin some more numbers on all of this, let’s just think about the debt load, which stood at circa $164,000m at the end of last quarter in gross terms.
 It costs the company somewhere in the region of 4.4% to service it annually, as per its most recent 10-K. Here’s the thing.
 Normalized earnings power ordinarily clocks in at somewhere around the $25,000m per annum mark.
 Its current level of quarterly distributions – $0.52 per share at last payment – costs it $14,800m on an annual basis.
 That notionally leaves around $10,000m left over for other purposes.

 Imagine the company did nothing but spend the balance on debt reduction for the next five years.
 If it reduced its debt load by circa $50,000m, then it saves around $2,200m in recurring annual interest expense.
 That sum is then free to flow down to the pre-tax profit line.
 Assuming circa 20% tax, we are talking around $1,700m left over for shareholders.
 Call it 25¢ per share based on 7,125m shares outstanding.